-Giardia (also called Giardiasis or Giardia infection) is an infection of the gastrointestinal tract caused by a microscopic organism called Giardia lamblia.
-This parasite, which also goes by the names Giardia duodenalis or Giardia intestinalis, resides in the gut and can cause diarrhea and stomach discomfort (nausea, stomach ache).
-It is one of the most common gastrointestinal parasites, and it infects roughly 20,000 Americans each year.
+Giardia (also called giardiasis or Giardia infection) is an infection of the gastrointestinal tract caused by a microscopic organism called Giardia lamblia.
+This parasite, which also goes by the names Giardia duodenalis or Giardia intestinalis, resides in the gut and can cause diarrhea and stomach discomfort (nausea, stomachache).
+It is one of the most common gastrointestinal parasites; an estimated 1.2 million cases occur annually in the United States.

 Giardia can affect people of all ages, but it is especially common in children younger than five years old.
-It is also seen in internationally-adopted children of all ages and among people who travel in resource limited settings.
+It is also seen in internationally adopted children and among people who travel in resource-limited settings.

 The Giardia organism is found in the feces of infected people and can spread because of poor sanitation or because drinking water or food becomes contaminated.
-It can also infect animals, such as dogs, cattle, and sheep, but it's not clear whether animals play a role in spreading the infection to humans.
+It can also infect animals, such as dogs, cattle, and sheep.

 Waterborne transmission — Waterborne transmission is the most common route of infection.
 People who drink from contaminated streams, reservoirs, or wells can become infected.
 Contaminated water used to prepare drinks or wash raw food can also be a source of infection.

-Food-borne transmission — The organism that causes Giardia is killed by cooking, so properly cooked food rarely leads to infection.
+Foodborne transmission — The organism that causes Giardia is killed by cooking, so properly cooked food rarely leads to infection.
 However, uncooked food or food that is contaminated after cooking can cause Giardia infections.
-(See "Patient information: Food poisoning (food-borne illness) (Beyond the Basics)".)
+(See "Patient education: Food poisoning (foodborne illness) (Beyond the Basics)".)

 Giardia infections do not always cause symptoms.
 Some people carry the organism without ever knowing it.
-What's more, some people develop symptoms and then get better without treatment, because they combat the infection on their own.
+Some people develop symptoms and then get better without treatment because they combat the infection on their own.
 When symptoms do arise, they can include: